From newsletters to predicting possible cancellation: tactics to reduce churn from The Audiencers’ Festival Madrid

 tactics to reduce churn The Audiencers' Festival

-I believe that in the future the market has to evolve towards more sophisticated models, as airlines do for example, in which pricing is based on exhaustive knowledge of the user that a publisher gains through first party .
+I believe that in the future the market has to evolve towards more sophisticated models, as airlines do for example, in which pricing is based on exhaustive knowledge of the user that a publisher gains through first party data.
 With this, dynamic pricing offers can be made based on propensity not only for conversion but also to increase ARPU.
-This variable pricing strategy will have to take into account not only subscription revenue, but also revenue per user, as Netflix is currently doing.
+This variable pricing strategy will have to take into account not only subscription revenue, but also advertising revenue per user, as Netflix is currently doing.

 Pepe Cerezo, independent consultor and moderator at The Audiencers’ Festival